adam-chalmers/SampleRESTServer/README.md

 Partials are another great tool, allowing you to separate out your files, but still have them compile down to a single .css file.
 Let's say we have two files, one for general CSS that should be applied to all pages, and another for CSS that should only be applied to individual pages.
 We can use a master .scss file, and import all our other .scss files, resulting in a single .css file after compilation.
 ```
-@import 'general.scss';
+@import '_general.scss';
-@import 'pages.scss';
+@import '_pages.scss';
 ```
-Note that with the above setup, we'd be able to define variables in our general.scss file, and have them available to the pages.scss file because the general.scss file is compiled first.
+Note that with the above setup, we'd be able to define variables in our general.scss file, and have them available to the _pages.scss file because the _general.scss file is compiled first.
 This would allow you to set up standard fonts and colours for your site in one place, but still reference them across all scss files.
+Note also the underscores preceeding the partial file filenames - these tell sass that these files shouldn't be compiled into files themselves.

 ## Using SASS